pnp/sp-dev-fx-webparts/samples/react-property-bag-editor/README.md

 Here you can change the value of the property and specify if the property should be included in the search Index.

-The Properties that can be edited are specified in the webpart&#39;s Property Pane:
+The Properties that can be edited are specified in the web part&#39;s Property Pane:

 ![PropertyBagEditorEdur](./src/images/PropertyBagEditorConfig.PNG)